yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 brew install chainctl
 ```

-Technical clients running production systems may not always be able rely on package managers for individual OSs like `brew`.
+Clients running production systems may not always be able rely on package managers for individual OSs like `brew`.

-Let's install a CLI tool without a package manager, using a more universal method `wget`.
+Let's install a CLI tool without a package manager, using a more universal method: `wget`.

-But we don't want to do it our local environment (we already have chainctl installed there).
+But we don't want to do it in our local environment (we already have chainctl installed there).

-Lets go to [Google Cloud Shell](https://console.cloud.google.com/) (authentication w/ Ubikey required)
+Go to [Google Cloud Shell](https://console.cloud.google.com/) (authentication w/ Ubikey required)

-Click the cloud shell link to  (upper right corner of UI):
+Click the cloud shell link to activate (upper right corner of UI):

 ![image](google-cloud-shell.png?)

-> Note: Google Cloud Shell is running in yet another Linux File Directory very similar to the one on your laptop.
-When it comes up, run the below commands to install `chainctl`
+> Note: Google Cloud Shell is running in yet another Linux File Directory, very similar to the one on your laptop.
+When the shell environment finishes b otting up, run the below commands to install `chainctl`

 ### Commands: Manual Install in Cloud Shell
 ```bash